-Effective Communication requirements[ii] are followed to ensure, through the provision of appropriate auxiliary aids and services, that individuals with disabilities have access to the same type of communication as non-disabled individuals.
+- Effective Communication requirements are followed to ensure, through the provision of appropriate auxiliary aids and services, that individuals with disabilities have access to the same type of communication as non-disabled individuals.

-The University strives to provide accessible online Learning Management Systems (LMS), such as Blackboard, and supportive academic solutions for the teaching and learning environment.
+- The University strives to provide accessible online Learning Management Systems (LMS), such as Blackboard, and supportive academic solutions for the teaching and learning environment.
 A link to the LMS providers’ online accessibility statement and certifications will be provided in the course.

-Supplemental web-based applications such as conferencing should be accessible to all students.
+- Supplemental web-based applications such as conferencing should be accessible to all students.

-Online courses should be developed and maintained in conformance with the Web Content Accessibility Guidelines-Version 2 (WCAG 2.0) Level A. Available checklists, step-by-step instructions and face-to-face training reflect the W3C Web Accessibility Initiative Website[iv] and provide an explanation of how to conform to WCAG 2.0.
+- Online courses should be developed and maintained in conformance with the Web Content Accessibility Guidelines-Version 2 (WCAG 2.0) Level A. Available checklists, step-by-step instructions and face-to-face training reflect the W3C Web Accessibility Initiative Website and provide an explanation of how to conform to WCAG 2.0.

-Online courses may include multiple documents and files in addition to the HTML content that makes up courses Web pages.
-These materials should conform to the guidelines listed above and align with the Guidelines for Accessible Distance Education[v] published by the Georgia Tech Research on Accessible Distance Education (GRADE) initiative.
+- Online courses may include multiple documents and files in addition to the HTML content that makes up courses Web pages.
+These materials should conform to the guidelines listed above and align with the Guidelines for Accessible Distance Education published by the Georgia Tech Research on Accessible Distance Education (GRADE) initiative.

 All administrators, instructors, or staff involved in the development and delivery of online courses or instruction that are accessed through the internet are responsible to ensure that the online materials are accessible to students with disabilities.
 Instructors teaching online courses should complete training through the ATS.
 Relevant parties are responsible for contacting the ATS Office to ensure technological aspects of the materials are accessible and the DSS Office is available for options addressing accessibility for individuals with disabilities.
 Faculty are expected to review and sign the Accessibility Checklist for Web Content and Online Courses before the commencement of every online course.

 Accommodations require an interactive process initiated by all students.
-Online students adhere to the same processes[vi] and procedures[vii] for all students at the University seeking accommodations through the office of Disability Support Services.
+Online students adhere to the same processes and procedures for all students at the University seeking accommodations through the Office of Student Accessibility Services.